cryptpad/documentation/admin_guide/installation.rst

 the main domain, while the user-interface is implemented on the sandbox domain.

-The `example NGINX
+The `example Nginx
 configuration <https://github.com/xwiki-labs/cryptpad/blob/main/docs/example.nginx.conf>`__
 file includes the relevant headers to enable the sandboxing system, however, you must configure your instance correctly for it to be effective.
 You will need:

 1. two domains or subdomains
-2. to include both domains in ``cryptpad/config/config.js``
+2. to include both domains in ``cryptpad/config/config.js`` as described in `admin_cryptpad_config`
-3. to generate an SSL certificate for both domains.
-The devlopment team uses `acme.sh <https://acme.sh/>`__ and this is reflected in the example config.
+3. to generate one SSL certificate that covers both domains.
+The development team uses `acme.sh <https://acme.sh/>`__ and this is reflected in the example config.
-4. to correctly assign both domains and certificates to the relevant variables in the `example NGINX configuration <https://github.com/xwiki-labs/cryptpad/blob/main/docs/example.nginx.conf>`__
+4. to correctly assign both domains and certificates to the relevant variables in the `example Nginx configuration <https://github.com/xwiki-labs/cryptpad/blob/main/docs/example.nginx.conf>`__

 .. warning::